qjoly/talos.ssh.extension/README.md

 This repository contains the Talos SSH Extension, which provides SSH access to Talos nodes.
 This is only useful for development/debugging purposes, as Talos is designed to be managed through its API and CLI tools.

 Be careful to not use this in any production environment, as it will expose SSH access to your Talos nodes, which is very dangerous.
-Plus, I voluntarily added a mountpoint to access system files (remember, debugging only).
+Plus, I voluntarily added a mount-point to access system files (remember, debugging only).

 ## Features